About riding shared e-bikes and e-scooters

 - avoid blocking car parking spots

-- avoid using bicycle loops or racks, leaving these for people who need to chain up and secure privately owned bikes.
+- avoid using bicycle racks, leaving these for people who need to chain up and secure privately owned bikes.